NC-Data-Dashboard/DataDashboard_Public/Help.md

 <br>

 Notes:
-* In order to keep methods uniform for easy use and application in the future, many, if not all scripts use the same imports.
+* In order to keep methods uniform for easy use and application in the future, many, if not all scripts use the same modules.
-* Import should be added in order they are listed in this doc to follow current Python PEP8 guidelines for readiblity and function.
+* Modules should be added in order they are listed in this doc to follow current Python PEP8 guidelines for readiblity and function.
 ***
 ### Backups
 ***